bmartino1/NetProbe_Python/README.md

 ---

-## API overview
+## API code overview...

-The frontend uses these JSON endpoints (you can also query them yourself):
+The frontend uses these JSON endpoints (you can also query them yourself by calling the python venv...):

 - `GET /` – main UI.
 - `GET /api/score/recent?limit=N`